robzr/short_bus/README.md

 ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.

 ## What are the components?
 A service is a participant in the SOA (Service Oriented Architecture) for sending and/or receiving messages.
-To receive (subscribe to) messages, the service must be registered with the Driver; and is run as a callback in (one or more) dedicated thread(s).
+To receive messages, the service must subscribe the Driver (Driver#subscribe); and is run as a callback in (one or more) dedicated thread(s).

 A message (ShortBus::Message) object is what is received, routed and sent to the recipient services by the Driver.
 A message is is composed of an event String and an optional payload object.
-Recipients can also return values back to the sender via the Message, as it is an inherited Queue (see "Message return values" below).
+Subscribers can also return values back to the sender via the Message, as it is an inherited Queue (see "Message return values" below).

 The Driver (ShortBus::Driver) is the brains of the operation.
-Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient service thread(s) based on the event\_spec(s) supplied by the service when it registered with the Driver.
+Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate subscribers based on the event\_spec(s) supplied by the service when it subscribed to the Driver.

 ## What does an event String and an event\_spec look like?
 In it's simplest form, an event can be a simple String like `'shutdown'`, but typically a more descriptive format is used which seperates component fields of the event with `::`s, like `'OwnerService::Action::Argument'`.

-An event\_spec can be supplied by the service when registering with the Driver, in order to select which events are received by the service. event\_specs can be a String (like: `'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.
+An event\_spec can be supplied by the service when subscribing in order to select which events are received by the service. event\_specs can be a String (like: `'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.

 ### Whats up with those wildcard Strings?
 To simplify filtering, a event\_spec String can contain a `*` or a `**` wildcard.
 A `*` wildcard matches just one field between `::` delimiters.
 A `**` wildcard matches one or more.